 If from a straight line there be subtracted a straight line which is incommensurable in square with the whole and which with the whole makes the sum of the squares on them medial, twice the rectangle contained by them medial, and further the squares on them incommensurable with twice the rectangle contained by them, the remainder is irrational; …

 I have omitted a brief phrase at the end because it is irrelevant.
 This is a complicated statement that needs explanation.
 Even after its meaning is clear, one is at first astonished that any rational individual could find the statement of interest.
 This was also the response of the eminent sixteenth century Flemish mathematician Simon Stevin, reported by Heath as writing, “La diffculté du dixiesme Livre d’Euclide est à plusieurs devenu en horreur, matière trop dure à digérer, et en la quelle n’aperçoivent aucune utilité.”
-In fact, again according to Heath’s commentary, a great deal of attention was given to the book by the early algebraists, who studied in the later Middle Ages and the early Renaissance the nature of the solutions of equations of the third and fourth degree, thus equation (1.1) with n = 3, 4.
+In fact, again according to Heath’s commentary, a great deal of attention was given to the book by the early algebraists, who studied in the later Middle Ages and the early Renaissance the nature of the solutions of equations of the third and fourth degree, thus equation (1.1) with katex is not defined.
 The theory of Galois, which cannot be considered a complete theory, appeared only after several more centuries of reflection on equations of higher degree by major mathematicians.
 It is probably the principal source of the notion of a group, an indispensable ingredient, for reasons not always transparent, perhaps not even yet understood, not only of many branches of mathematics but also of much of physics, both relativity and in quantum theory.
 So, in spite of the explanation to follow, there is no question of dismissing Euclid’s Proposition 78 or any of the large number of similar propositions in Book X as frivolous distractions of misguided savants.
 There is no need to examine the explanation in detail.
 Enough can be learned for the present purposes simply by glancing at the formulas.

-Two lines of length \tau and \tau' are incommensurable in square if their quotient squared is not a rational number.
+Two lines of length katex is not defined and katex is not defined are incommensurable in square if their quotient squared is not a rational number.
 Two areas are commensurable if their quotient is rational, otherwise incommensurable.
 A line (read length of a line) is medial if its fourth power is rational but its square is not, a definition arising from geometrical considerations, and the area of a square is medial if its side is medial.
-So the proposition begins with two numbers \tau, the whole, and \sigma, the part to be subtracted, such that \sigma^{2}/\tau^{2}, \tau^{2}+\sigma^{2}, 2\tau\sigma are not rational numbers but \left(\tau^{2}+\sigma^{2}\right)^{2} and 4\tau^{2}\sigma^{2} are.
+So the proposition begins with two numbers katex is not defined, the whole, and katex is not defined, the part to be subtracted, such that katex is not defined, katex is not defined, katex is not defined are not rational numbers but katex is not defined and katex is not defined are.
 The final hypothesis is that the quotient

-\frac{\tau^2+\sigma^2}{2\tau \sigma}\tag{2.4}
+\begin{align} \frac{\tau^2+\sigma^2}{2\tau \sigma}\tag{2.4} \end{align}

 is irrational.
-The conclusion of the proposition is, in spite of the language, that (\tau -\sigma)^{2} is irrational because the word irrational as used in Heath’s translation means not irrational in the current sense but with an irrational, again in the current sense, square.
+The conclusion of the proposition is, in spite of the language, that katex is not defined is irrational because the word irrational as used in Heath’s translation means not irrational in the current sense but with an irrational, again in the current sense, square.
 Since

-The first and the last terms on the right of the second equality are rational and the middle term is the product of (\tau^{2}+\sigma^{2})/2\tau\sigma and 8\tau^{2}\sigma^{2}.
+The first and the last terms on the right of the second equality are rational and the middle term is the product of katex is not defined and katex is not defined.
 By hypothesis the first of these numbers is irrational and the second rational.
-So the sum equal to (\tau-\sigma)^{4} is irrational and, as a consequence, so is (\tau-\sigma)^{2}.
+So the sum equal to katex is not defined is irrational and, as a consequence, so is katex is not defined.

 For a modern student at least, the geometric arguments of Euclid are far from transparent

 We are struck here, on the one hand, by the importance the ancient Greeks attached to the distinction between rational and irrational, on the other, by the simplicity, or rather triviality, of the argument, but that is not evidence for our superior intelligence, but for the advantages of the algebraic formalism.
 For a modern student at least, the geometric arguments of Euclid are far from transparent.
-A basic construct in Book X is the apotome (“a cutting off”), expressed algebraically, basically a difference \alpha-\beta where \alpha is rational and \beta is a proper surd \beta=\sqrt{\gamma}, \gamma rational, \beta not.
-An example would be 1 - \sqrt{2}.
-It is proved in Book X as Proposition 73 that an apotome \delta=\alpha-\beta is necessarily irrational.
-This seems clear to us because \beta=\alpha-\delta and if \alpha and \delta were both rational, \beta would be too.
+A basic construct in Book X is the apotome (“a cutting off”), expressed algebraically, basically a difference katex is not defined where katex is not defined is rational and katex is not defined is a proper surd katex is not defined, katex is not defined rational, katex is not defined not.
+An example would be katex is not defined.
+It is proved in Book X as Proposition 73 that an apotome katex is not defined is necessarily irrational.
+This seems clear to us because katex is not defined and if katex is not defined and katex is not defined were both rational, katex is not defined would be too.
 The argument of Euclid is, however, quite long.
-Namely, as a consequence of the assumptions and of some basic, but for us formal, propositions \alpha^{2}+\beta^{2} is commensurable with \alpha^{2}, 2\alpha\beta is commensurable with \alpha\beta and as a consequence of the assumption \alpha^{2} and \alpha\beta not commensurable.
-Therefore (\alpha-\beta)^{2}=(\alpha^{2}+\beta^{2})-2\alpha\beta is the difference of two incommensurable quantities, one of which is irrational, and therefore irrational.
+Namely, as a consequence of the assumptions and of some basic, but for us formal, propositions katex is not defined is commensurable with katex is not defined, katex is not defined is commensurable with katex is not defined and as a consequence of the assumption katex is not defined and katex is not defined not commensurable.
+Therefore katex is not defined is the difference of two incommensurable quantities, one of which is irrational, and therefore irrational.
 Proposition 78 is proved as a consequence of Proposition 73 and, like it, is for us astonishingly elaborate.

 I find the commentary of Heath somewhat imprecise, but the algebra is clear.
-Let \lambda=\left(\tau^{2}+\sigma^{2}\right)^{2}.
+Let katex is not defined.
 It is rational.
 We suppose with Euclid that it is not a square.
-It is easy to see that for an a, 0 < a < 1,
+It is easy to see that for an katex is not defined, katex is not defined,

-\tau=\frac{\lambda^{1/4}}{\sqrt{2}}\sqrt{1+a},\quad \sigma=\frac{\lambda^{1/4}}{\sqrt{2}}\sqrt{1-a}.
+\begin{align*} \tau=\frac{\lambda^{1/4}}{\sqrt{2}}\sqrt{1+a},\quad \sigma=\frac{\lambda^{1/4}}{\sqrt{2}}\sqrt{1-a}. \end{align*}

 Since

-4\tau^2\sigma^2=\lambda(1-a^2),\quad \frac{\sigma^2}{\tau^2}=\frac{1+a}{1-a},
+\begin{align*} 4\tau^2\sigma^2=\lambda(1-a^2),\quad \frac{\sigma^2}{\tau^2}=\frac{1+a}{1-a}, \end{align*}

-a^2=\frac{l}{1+l}
+\begin{align*} a^2=\frac{l}{1+l} \end{align*}

-\tau=\frac{\lambda^{1/4}}{\sqrt{2}}\sqrt{1+\frac{k}{\sqrt{1+k^2}}},\quad \sigma=\frac{\lambda^{1/4}}{\sqrt{2}}\sqrt{1-\frac{k}{\sqrt{1+k^2}}}.
+\begin{align*} \tau=\frac{\lambda^{1/4}}{\sqrt{2}}\sqrt{1+\frac{k}{\sqrt{1+k^2}}},\quad \sigma=\frac{\lambda^{1/4}}{\sqrt{2}}\sqrt{1-\frac{k}{\sqrt{1+k^2}}}. \end{align*}

 It is the difference

-(\tau-\sigma)^2 =\frac{\lambda^{1/2}}{2}\left(\!\!{1+\frac{k}{\sqrt{1+k^2}}}-2\sqrt{1-\frac{k^2}{1+k^2}}+1-\frac{k}{\sqrt{1+k^2}}\!\!\right) = \lambda^{1/2}\left(1-\frac{1}{\sqrt{1+k^2}}\right)
+\begin{align*} (\tau-\sigma)^2 =\frac{\lambda^{1/2}}{2}\left(\!\!{1+\frac{k}{\sqrt{1+k^2}}}-2\sqrt{1-\frac{k^2}{1+k^2}}+1-\frac{k}{\sqrt{1+k^2}}\!\!\right) = \lambda^{1/2}\left(1-\frac{1}{\sqrt{1+k^2}}\right) \end{align*}

 that Euclid asserts is irrational.
-This is so, but Heath’s commentary suggests that k will be rational and I see no reason that this is necessarily the case.
-If it is, then \tau-\sigma is a number of the form (2.3).
+This is so, but Heath’s commentary suggests that katex is not defined will be rational and I see no reason that this is necessarily the case.
+If it is, then katex is not defined is a number of the form (2.3).

 From the point of view of Galois theory, what is being examined is less the particular number (2.3) but rather a collection of numbers, called a field, formed by taking a succession of square roots and then taking all possible sums of all possible quotients of all possible products of these roots, and possibly repeating this process.
-In equation (2.3), we have taken the square root of \lambda to obtain \sqrt{\lambda}, then the square root of this number divided by 2 to obtain \lambda^{1/4}/\sqrt{2}.
-But we have also taken the square root of 1 + k^{2}, then formed the number 1 + k/\sqrt{1 + k^{2}}, taken its square root, and then taken a sum—as well as a difference—of products of the numbers obtained.
+In equation (2.3), we have taken the square root of katex is not defined to obtain katex is not defined, then the square root of this number divided by katex is not defined to obtain katex is not defined.
+But we have also taken the square root of katex is not defined, then formed the number katex is not defined, taken its square root, and then taken a sum—as well as a difference—of products of the numbers obtained.

-There is another theme in Book X, implicitly emphasized by the equations (2.1) and (2.2) of Heath’s commentary, namely, when for two integers \alpha and \beta is the sum \alpha^{2}+\beta^{2} or difference \alpha^{2}-\beta^{2} also an integer?
-This question is closely related to the equation \alpha^{n}+\beta^{n}=\gamma^{n} appearing in the famous Theorem of Fermat, in fact a problem, proposed in the seventeenth century and solved in the twentieth.
+There is another theme in Book X, implicitly emphasized by the equations (2.1) and (2.2) of Heath’s commentary, namely, when for two integers katex is not defined and katex is not defined is the sum katex is not defined or difference katex is not defined also an integer?
+This question is closely related to the equation katex is not defined appearing in the famous Theorem of Fermat, in fact a problem, proposed in the seventeenth century and solved in the twentieth.
 It is answered in Book X, where its presence suggests a different optic than that I have stressed: not a structural analysis of the irrationalities generated by geometrical problems as in Galois theory, but simply an analysis of the dichotomy, rational–irrational, for the solutions.

-The first has two irrational solutions X_{1}=\sqrt{2}, X_{2}=-\sqrt{2}.
-The second has two rational solutions X_{1}=2, X_{2}=-2.
-A relation in both cases is an equality with 0 of a sum of products of powers of X_{1} and X_{2} with rational numbers, for example
+The first has two irrational solutions katex is not defined.
+The second has two rational solutions katex is not defined.
+A relation in both cases is an equality with katex is not defined of a sum of products of powers of katex is not defined and katex is not defined with rational numbers, for example

-\[ X_1^2-2=0, \qquad X_2^2-2=0,\qquad X_1X_2+2=0 \]
+X_1^2-2=0, \qquad X_2^2-2=0,\qquad X_1X_2+2=0

 are three relations for the first equation, while

-\[ X_1^2-4=0, \qquad X_2^2-4=0,\qquad X_1X_2+4=0 \]
+X_1^2-4=0, \qquad X_2^2-4=0,\qquad X_1X_2+4=0

 are relations for the second.
 In addition, for the second equation, we have

 It is clear that there are no such simple relations for the first equation, for otherwise its roots would be rational.
-Another way of expressing this is that, for the first equation, we may replace in any valid relation—with rational coefficients!—X_{1} by X_{2} and X_{2} by X_{1} without invalidating it.
+Another way of expressing this is that, for the first equation, we may replace in any valid relation—with rational coefficients!—katex is not defined by katex is not defined and katex is not defined by katex is not defined without invalidating it.
 This is clearly not so for the second.
 Thus there is a symmetry for the first equation, missing for the second.
-From the point of view of an observer familiar only with rational numbers, and in some sense that is all of us, the two roots of the first equation may be different but they are also indistinguishable, while the roots of the second equation are different and distinguishable.3 One is 2; one is -2.
+From the point of view of an observer familiar only with rational numbers, and in some sense that is all of us, the two roots of the first equation may be different but they are also indistinguishable, while the roots of the second equation are different and distinguishable.3 One is katex is not defined; one is katex is not defined.
 They add nothing new to the collection of rational numbers.
-For the first equation, however, the numbers aX_{1} + b = a\sqrt{2} + b are all different and, if a\ne 0, irrational.
-The number X_{2} appears among them as -X_{1}.
-This means that the collection of all numbers generated by X_{1} and X_{2}, thus the numbers of the form a + bX_{1} with a and b rational, for X_{2} can be replaced in any expression, no matter how complex, by -X_{1} and X_{1}^{2} by 2, is a larger domain (field is the better word here) than just that of the rational numbers.
-To have, at least conceptually, a square root of 2 we have to imagine, introduce, or construct a larger domain or field of numbers and in it, at least if the old norms and customs are maintained, there are necessarily two different roots.
-In the domain, and again from the point of view of the norms imposed by the customs or formalities of addition and subtraction, there are two different but indistinguishable square roots of 2.
-More generally a - bX_{1} = a + bX_{2} is different from a + bX_{1} but indistinguishable from it.
-So there is a symmetry of the domain X_{1} \rightarrow X_{2} = -X_{1} which entails a + bX_{1} \rightarrow a - bX_{1}.
+For the first equation, however, the numbers katex is not defined are all different and, if katex is not defined, irrational.
+The number katex is not defined appears among them as katex is not defined.
+This means that the collection of all numbers generated by katex is not defined and katex is not defined, thus the numbers of the form katex is not defined with katex is not defined and katex is not defined rational, for katex is not defined can be replaced in any expression, no matter how complex, by katex is not defined and katex is not defined by katex is not defined, is a larger domain (field is the better word here) than just that of the rational numbers.
+To have, at least conceptually, a square root of katex is not defined we have to imagine, introduce, or construct a larger domain or field of numbers and in it, at least if the old norms and customs are maintained, there are necessarily two different roots.
+In the domain, and again from the point of view of the norms imposed by the customs or formalities of addition and subtraction, there are two different but indistinguishable square roots of katex is not defined.
+More generally katex is not defined is different from katex is not defined but indistinguishable from it.
+So there is a symmetry of the domain katex is not defined which entails katex is not defined.

 Another example would be

-The roots are X_1=\sqrt{2}, X_2=-\sqrt{2}, X_3=\sqrt{3}, X_4=-\sqrt{3}.
-We have already observed that there is a simple relation between X_{1} and X_{2}.
-We might ask whether in the domain generated by X_{1}, thus in the collection of numbers aX_{1} + b, there is already a square root of 3.
+The roots are katex is not defined.
+We have already observed that there is a simple relation between katex is not defined and katex is not defined.
+We might ask whether in the domain generated by katex is not defined, thus in the collection of numbers katex is not defined, there is already a square root of katex is not defined.
 Thus can

-If a = 0 or b = 0 such an equation is impossible because of the theorem of Theaetetus.
-If b = 0 it entails 3 = a^{2}; if a = 0 it entails 6 = 4b^{2}.
+If katex is not defined or katex is not defined such an equation is impossible because of the theorem of Theaetetus.
+If katex is not defined it entails katex is not defined; if katex is not defined it entails katex is not defined.
 Both equations are impossible.
-If ab \ne 0, then it implies
+If katex is not defined, then it implies

-\[X_1\to\alpha X_1;\qquad \beta X_3;\qquad X_1X_3\to \alpha\beta X_1X_3,\]
+X_1\to\alpha X_1;\qquad \beta X_3;\qquad X_1X_3\to \alpha\beta X_1X_3,

 Algebraic Numbers at the Beginning of the Nineteenth Century

 Carl Friedrich Gauss, born in 1777, died in 1855, was a mathematician on whose contributions I have never dared to reflect seriously.
 He was a prodigy, but in his case the troubling connotations, almost universal among prodigious mathematicians, of early, forced efflorescence, followed by a premature withering were absent.
-The child of parents in modest circumstances, his talent was early remarked and he was fortunate enough to receive the support of the Duke of Brunswick.4 Thanks to the excellent education this permitted and to Gauss’s innate talent, he was at the age of eighteen, when he published in the Allgemeine Literaturzeitung, a journal founded by, among others, Goethe and Schiller and not so dissimilar to the contemporary New York Review of Books, his discovery of the possibility of the construction with only ruler and compass of a regular heptadecagon (a polygon with 17 sides of equal length and with all adjacent sides meeting at the same angle), already a mature mathematician.
+The child of parents in modest circumstances, his talent was early remarked and he was fortunate enough to receive the support of the Duke of Brunswick.4 Thanks to the excellent education this permitted and to Gauss’s innate talent, he was at the age of eighteen, when he published in the Allgemeine Literaturzeitung, a journal founded by, among others, Goethe and Schiller and not so dissimilar to the contemporary New York Review of Books, his discovery of the possibility of the construction with only ruler and compass of a regular heptadecagon (a polygon with katex is not defined sides of equal length and with all adjacent sides meeting at the same angle), already a mature mathematician.
 Whether such a construction was possible was a problem that had remained unsolved for two thousand years, longer than the impossibility of duplicating the cube or trisecting a general angle, both difficult but easier problems to which it is nonetheless similar, and almost as long as the question of the squaring of the circle, which is analyzed by quite different considerations.

 I have found over the course of the years, without making any particular effort, that the more one penetrates Gauss’s writings the closer one comes to mathematics